ChatGPT Misreads Your CSV / Excel Data File

-For data files, ChatGPT has two routes: treat the file as plain text and “eyeball” a summary, or invoke Code Interpreter / Advanced Data Analysis and run Python.
+For data files ChatGPT has two routes: treat the file as plain text and “eyeball” a summary, or invoke the analysis tool (Code Interpreter / Advanced Data Analysis) and run real Python.
 Which route it picks dominates accuracy — the text route is fine for vibes but always wrong for sums, counts, and pivots.
-Locale, encoding, and merged cells make even the Python route fail, so “force code” alone isn’t enough.
+Locale, encoding, and merged cells make even the Python route fail, so “force code” alone is not enough.

 Common causes